Haantjes Algebras of Classical Integrable Systems: Complete Integrability and Haantjes structures

 \subsection{Haantjes theorem for integrable systems}

-We propose a characterization of the notion of integrability in the sense of Liouville--Arnold in terms of $\omega \mathcal{H}$ structures. \begin{theorem} Let $M$ be a $2n$-dimensional $\omega \mathcal{H}$ manifold and $\{H_1,H_2, \ldots, H_n\}$ be smooth functions forming a Lenard-Haantjes chain.
+We propose a characterization of the notion of integrability in the sense of Liouville--Arnold in terms of $\omega \mathscr{H}$ manifolds. \begin{theorem}[Liouville-Haantjes] Let $M$ be a $2n$-dimensional Abelian $\omega \mathscr{H}$ manifold of class $n$ and $\{H_1,H_2, \ldots, H_n\}$ be smooth potential functions of a Haantjes chain generated by a function $H$.
 Then, the foliation generated by these functions is Lagrangian.
-Consequently, each Hamiltonian system, with Hamiltonian functions $H_j$, $1\le j \le n$ is integrable by quadratures.
+Consequently, each Hamiltonian system, with Hamiltonian functions $H$ and $H_\alpha$, $1\le \alpha \le n$, is integrable by quadratures.